Towards the classification of maximum scattered linear sets of $\mathrm{PG}(1,q^5)$: Acknowledgement

 \section{Acknowledgement}

+The first author acknowledges the support by the Irish Research Council, grant n.
+GOIPD/2022/307.
 The second author is supported by the Italian National Group for Algebraic and Geometric Structures and their Applications (GNSAGA - INdAM) and by the European Union under the Italian National Recovery and Resilience Plan (NRRP) of NextGenerationEU, with particular reference to the partnership on "Telecommunications of the Future" (PE00000001 - program "RESTART", CUP: D93C22000910001).

 \thebibliography{99}

 D. Bartoli, M. Giulietti, G. Marino, O. Polverino: Maximum scattered linear sets and complete caps in Galois spaces, Combinatorica 38(2) (2018), 255--278.